jscriptcoder/DCGANs/README.md

 Above we can see what a **DCGAN Generator** looks like.
 A 100 dimensional uniform distribution <b>Z</b> is projected to a small spatial extent convolutional representation with many feature maps.
 A series of four fractionally-strided convolutions (in some recent papers, these are wrongly called deconvolutions) then convert this high level representation into a 64 × 64 pixel image.
 Notably, no fully connected or pooling layers are used.

+### Architecture guidelines for stable Deep Convolutional GANs

+- Replace any pooling layers with strided convolutions (discriminator) and fractional-strided convolutions (generator).
+- Use batchnorm in both the generator and the discriminator.
+- Remove fully connected hidden layers for deeper architectures.
+- Use ReLU activation in generator for all layers except for the output, which uses Tanh.
+- Use LeakyReLU activation in the discriminator for all layers.

 ### Discriminator Implementation

 ```python